Defining Characteristics of Catholic Schools

 Distinguished by Excellence

 Church documents, history, and practices, supported by Canon Law, establish that first and foremost a Catholic school is characterized by excellence.
-Consistent with the defining characteristics, Catholic schools should implement on-going processes and structures and gather evidence to ensure excellence in every aspect of its programs, life, and activities (Gravissimum Educationis 8 and 9; Code of Canon Law, Canon 806 #2).
+Consistent with the defining characteristics, Catholic schools should implement ongoing processes and structures and gather evidence to ensure excellence in every aspect of its programs, life, and activities (Gravissimum educationis 8 and 9; Code of Canon Law, Canon 806 #2).
+Catholic schools provide a gospel-based education of the highest quality (United States Conference of Catholic Bishops, 2005).

 Committed to Educate the Whole Child

-Catholic school education is rooted in the conviction that human beings have a transcendent destiny, and that education for the whole person must form the spiritual, intellectual, physical, psychological, social, moral, aesthetic and religious capacities of each child.
+Catholic school education is rooted in the conviction that human beings have a transcendent destiny and that education for the whole person must form the spiritual, intellectual, physical, psychological, social, moral, aesthetic, and religious capacities of each child.
 Catholic schools should develop and implement academic, co-curricular, faith-formation, and service/ministry programs to educate the whole child in all these dimensions (The Catholic School, 29).
+Catholic education must be capable of imparting not only technical knowledge, but also spiritual wisdom and virtuous behavior that is put into practice in daily life (Francis, 2019).

 Steeped in a Catholic Worldview

 Catholic education aims at the integral formation of the human person, which includes “preparation for professional life, formation of ethical and social awareness, developing awareness of the transcendental, and religious education” (The Catholic School, 31).
-All curriculum and instruction in a Catholic school should foster: the desire to seek wisdom and truth, the preference for social justice, the discipline to become self-learners, the capacity to recognize ethical and moral grounding for behavior, and the responsibility to transform and enrich the world with Gospel values.
+All curriculum and instruction in a Catholic school should foster the desire to seek wisdom and truth, the preference for social justice, the discipline to become self-learners, the capacity to recognize ethical and moral grounding for behavior, and the responsibility to transform and enrich the world with gospel values.
 The Catholic school should avoid the error that its distinctiveness rests solely on its religious education program (Miller, 2006, pp. 43–45, 52).
+“Evangelisation and integral human development are intertwined in the Church’s educational work” (Congregation for Catholic Education, par 13).

 Sustained by Gospel Witness

-Catholic schools pay attention to the vocation of teachers and their participation in the Church’s evangelizing mission.
-(The Catholic School on the Threshold of the Third Millennium, 19; Lay Catholics in Schools, 37) A Catholic educator is a role model for students and gives testimony by his or her life and commitment to mission (Benedict XVI, June, 2005; Miller, 2006, p.
+Catholic schools pay attention to the vocation of teachers and their participation in the Church’s evangelizing mission (The Catholic School on the Threshold of the Third Millennium, 19; Lay Catholics in Schools, 37).
+A Catholic school educator is a role model for students and gives testimony by his or her life and commitment to mission (Benedict XVI, June 2005; Miller, 2006, p.
 53).
-As much as possible, Catholic schools should recruit teachers who are practicing Catholics, who can understand and accept the teachings of the Catholic Church and the moral demands of the Gospel, and who can contribute to the achievement of the school’s Catholic identity and apostolic goals, including participation in the school’s commitment to social justice and evangelization.
-(United States Conference of Catholic Bishops, National Directory for Catechesis, 231)
+As much as possible, Catholic schools should recruit teachers who are practicing Catholics, who can understand and accept the teachings of the Catholic Church and the moral demands of the gospel, and who can contribute to the achievement of the school’s Catholic identity and apostolic goals, including participation in the school’s commitment to social justice and evangelization (United States Conference of Catholic Bishops, National Directory for Catechesis, 231).
+The continued formation of lay and consecrated educators is essential to the integral formation of students in Catholic schools.
+“In the Catholic school’s educational project there is no separation between time for learning and time for formation, between acquiring notions and growing in wisdom.
+The various school subjects do not present only knowledge to be attained, but also values to be acquired and truths to be discovered” (Congregation for Catholic Education, par 23).

 Shaped by Communion and Community